Welcome to my ConvertBox review guide 2021.

 - Full-page or screen type

-Then for the Embed, you have the large embed and small embed.
+Then for the Embed, you have the large embed and the small embed.

 Favorite Feature #4.
 Advanced Visitor Targeting & Behavioral Rules